 Goals, impact and next steps

-The main goals of the study are to characterize what specific features of the prior learning affects the relearning process—for example, the similarity between the prior and new movement patterns.
+The main goals of the study are to characterize what specific features of the prior learning affect the relearning process—for example, the similarity between the prior and new movement patterns.
 In addition, the study will also examine if practicing with different variations of the task can help the relearning process.

 The research ties into Ranganathan’s work of rehabilitation of movement disorders, primarily for people after a stroke.